JustinFarris/seevee/README.md

 ## Education
 ### The University of Texas at Dallas
-#### Bachelor of Science, Business Administration, Management Information Systems, 1999 - 2003
+#### Bachelor of Science, Business Administration, Management Information System
+> 1999 - 2003

-Activities and Societies: School Newspaper, Staff Writer
+Activities and Societies: School Newspaper Staff Writer

 ## Languages